Common (rapper): Early life and education

+Lynn was raised in the Calumet Heights neighborhood.
+His father left the family because of his drug and alcohol addictions while Lynn was young.
+When he was aged two, Lynn's father attempted to take him and his mother to Seattle, where he had arranged a tryout with the Seattle SuperSonics.
+His father was arrested when the family stopped at a motel in Wisconsin and charged with false imprisonment.

-Common was born on March 13, 1972, at the Chicago Osteopathic Hospital in Chicago's Hyde Park neighborhood.
-He is the son of educator and former principal of John Hope College Preparatory High School, Mahalia Ann Hines, and former ABA basketball player turned youth counselor Lonnie Lynn.
-He was raised in the Calumet Heights neighborhood.
-Lynn's parents divorced when he was six years old, resulting in his father moving to Denver, Colorado.
-This left Lynn to be raised by his mother; however, his father remained active in his life, and was able to get him a job with the Chicago Bulls as a teenager.
-Lynn attended Florida A&M University for two years under a scholarship and majored in business administration.
+Lynn's parents divorced in the late 1970s, resulting in his father moving to Denver, Colorado.
+This left Lynn to be raised by his mother; however, his father remained active in his life, and was able to get him a job as a ballboy with the Chicago Bulls when he was 11, also witnessing Michael Jordan's first professional exhibition game.
+Lynn attended Florida A&M University (FAMU) for two years under a scholarship and majored in business administration in the School of Business and Industry.

 Music career

+Common's music has embraced several styles, including Midwestern hip-hop, neo soul and progressive rap.